toladata/Knowledgebase/en/toladata-course/lesson-2-getting-started/admin-console.md

 #### Practice

 Go to TolaData and **explore the Admin Console**.
 Set up new offices or reporting frequencies.
-Then you may go to Team tab under each program and add users and assign them user permissions, should they have already registered with the system.
+Then you may go to Team tab under each program and add users and assign them user permissions, should they have already registered on the platform.

 #### Further reading